 “One touch of nature makes the whole world kin.” –William Shakespeare

-I find many people who enjoy the simple pleasures of being in the outdoors in order to escape the fast pace of a competitive society and the complexity of advanced communication technology.
+I find many people who enjoy the simple pleasures of being outdoors to escape the fast pace of a competitive society and the complexity of advanced communication technology.
 Some enjoy hiking along a scenic winter snowshoe trail, taking in the ambiance of a forest or a relaxing meadow.
 And, the solo snowshoe hike has much to offer one’s search for solitude, providing an opportunity to relax, reflect, and renew.
 Just remember to prepare if you head out on your own.

 Adventure, Exploration, & Fun